MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/field-service-version-history-resource-scheduling-optimization.md

 ## 3.4.0.72

-- Fixed optimization request error: “System failed to optimize some records.
-Inner error(s): The primal integer program model is infeasible or unbounded: optimization status = InfeasibleOrUnbounded”
+- Fixed optimization request errors:
+  - System failed to optimize some records.
+Inner error(s): The primal integer program model is infeasible or unbounded: optimization status = InfeasibleOrUnbounded.
-- Fixed optimization request error:“System failed to optimize some records.
-Inner error(s): An exception was thrown while activating F1.RoutingEngine.PathSolver.PathSolver”
+  - System failed to optimize some records.
+Inner error(s): An exception was thrown while activating F1.RoutingEngine.PathSolver.PathSolver.

 ## 3.4.0.8